vesnathan/appTeamProfileGen/README.md

 <a id="USAGE"></a>
 ## USAGE

-    from the folder with the files in, run
+    from the folder with the files in, run npm install
     node index.js

 <a id="CONTRIBUTE"></a>